Avaiga/taipy-doc/docs/knowledge_base/demos/movie_genre_selector.md

 Whether you're searching for new genres to explore or personalized movie recommendations, Taipy makes it easy for you to discover movies.

-Ready to explore the world of movie genres?
-Visit Taipy's Genre Selector demo page today and start your cinematic journey with Taipy's intuitive tools.
+Are you ready to delve into the realm of movie genres?
+Head over to Taipy's Genre Selector demo page today and begin your cinematic journey with Taipy's user-friendly tools.